swwden/swwden/README.md

 ![img](https://media3.giphy.com/headers/colorful-courier/ammr2uN8JUE3.gif)

-Hi! i'm a 15yo dev, actually studying analysis and systems development at [Fatec-Sp](http://www.fatecsp.br/)
+Hi! i'm a 15yo dev, actually studying analysis and systems development

 If you want to contact me just hit me up in one of my social accounts above!